antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

   when targeting WebAssembly in a browser.

-As part of the compatibility analyzer, we have marked APIs that are unsupported in the browser sandbox.
-For example, `System.Diagnostics.Process`.
+As part of the compatibility analyzer, we have marked APIs that are unsupported in the browser sandbox, such as `System.Diagnostics.Process`.
 If you use those APIs from inside a browser app, you'll get a warning telling you that this APIs is unsupported.
 A following blog post will go into more detail on this.